Binsabbar/oracle-kubernetes-engine/README.md

 # oracle-kubernetes-engine
 Playground for configuring and setting up Kubernetes in Oracle Cloud using Terraform

+## Getting Started
+1. pass in the required variables as specified in `variables.tf` in a file called `.auto.tfvars`.
+2. Remove `configurations.tf`Or update it to point to your own account in Terraform.
+3. run `terraform apply`

 ## Setup:
 The repo will create the following: